Baltimore Corps Fellowship

 The Baltimore Corps seeks to recruit young professionals to build pathways to leadership positions within the Baltimore City community, particularly in the social sector.
 The program’s underlying mission is social justice and racial equity for everyone in Baltimore City.
-During the year-long appointment, on a rolling basis, fellows are placed with Visionary Cause Leaders in the nonprofit, public, and private sectors to effect population-level change across focus areas, including education, public health, and workforce development.
-For positions including a professional development component, Baltimore Corps supports each Fellow through retreats, networking events, one-on-one mentoring, leadership seminars, community dinners, and feedback designed to support each Fellow’s professional and personal growth.
+During the year-long appointment, on a rolling basis, fellows work in the nonprofit, public, and private sectors to effect population-level change across focus areas, including education, public health, and workforce development.
+The fellowship provides professional development to enrich the work experience through retreats, networking events, one-on-one mentoring, leadership seminars, community dinners, and feedback designed to support each Fellow’s professional and personal growth.

 What are the key dates?

 Official deadline: September 10, 2021